forestgrape/coronavirus/index.md

 > <span id='infectable-cell'> A _infectable cell_ is a cell which can be infected.
 There are [constraints on a cell](#cell-tropism) to be infectable </span>

-Once a virus hijacks/infects cells, it usually changes the cell's metabolism.
+Once a virus hijacks/infects cells, it changes the cell's metabolism.
 To survive to produce rough copies of itself.
 Therefore viruses are dependent on the host cells.
 Longterm surviving virus strains generally have a symbiotic relationship with their natural host life form as a whole but they can be fatal for individuals.
 The survival of fit ecosystems is ubiquitous in nature.

 > <span id='infected-entity'> A entity is called _infected_ by a virus if it contains cells that are infected.
 Entity can be a tissue, an organ or an organism.</span>